-Table 1-1 armclang common options
+Table 1-3 armclang common options

-- C Performs the compilation step, but not the link step. -x Specifies the language of source files, -xc or -xc++ for example. -std Specifies the language standard to compile for, -std=c90 for example. target=arch- vendor-os-env Generates code for the selected ARM architecture, for example target=aarch64-arm-none-eabi,target=armv8a-arm-none-eabi, o target=armv7a-arm-none-eabi. -mcpu= name Generates code for the specified processor, for example -mcpu=cortex-a53, -mcpu=cortex-a57, or -mcpu=cortex-a15. -marm Requests that the compiler targets the ARM or A32 instruction set, target=armv8a-arm-none-eabi -marm for example.
+Option Description -c Performs the compilation step, but not the link step. -x Specifies the language of the subsequent source files, -xc inputfile.s or -xc++ inputfile.s for example. -std Specifies the language standard to compile for, -std=c90 for example. target=arch- vendor-os-abi Generates code for the selected execution state (AArch32 or AArch64), for exampletarget=aarch64-arm-none-eabi ortarget=arm-arm-none-eabi. -march=name Generates code for the specified architecture, for example -mcpu=armv8-a or -mcpu=armv7-a. -mcpu= name Generates code for the specified processor, for example -mcpu=cortex-a53, -mcpu=cortex-a57, or -mcpu=cortex-a15. -marm Requests that the compiler targets the A32 instruction set,target=arm-arm-none-eabi -march=armv7-a -marm for example.
 The -marm option is not valid with AArch64 targets.
-The compiler ignores the -marm option and generates a warning with AArch64 targets. -mthumb Requests that the compiler targets the Thumb or T32 instruction set, target=armv8a-arm-none-eabi -mthumb for example.
+The compiler ignores the -marm option and generates a warning with AArch64 targets. -mthumb Requests that the compiler targets the T32 instruction set,target=arm-arm-none-eabi -march=armv8-a -mthumb for example.
 The -mthumb option is not valid with AArch64 targets.
-The compiler ignores the -mthumb option and generates a warning with AArch64 targets. -g Generates DWARF debug tables. - E Executes only the preprocessor step. -I Adds the specified directories to the list of places that are searched to find included files. -0 Specifies the name of the output file. -Onum Specifies the level of performance optimization to use when compiling source files. -0s Balances code size against code speed. -0z Optimizes for code size. -S Outputs the disassembly of the machine code generated by the compiler. -### Displays diagnostic output showing the options that would be used to invoke the compiler and linker.
+The compiler ignores the -mthumb option and generates a warning with AArch64 targets. -g Generates DWARF debug tables. -E Executes only the preprocessor step. -I Adds the specified directories to the list of places that are searched to find included files. -0 Specifies the name of the output file. -Onum Specifies the level of performance optimization to use when compiling source files. -0s Balances code size against code speed. -0z Optimizes for code size. -S Outputs the disassembly of the machine code generated by the compiler. -### Displays diagnostic output showing the options that would be used to invoke the compiler and linker.
 Neither the compilation nor the link steps are performed.